FairwindsOps/insights-docs/docs/technical-details/self-hosted/integrations.md

 You'll need to create a
 [Slack app](https://api.slack.com/apps/) to enable the Slack integration.

-Copy the client ID and secret, and add them to the `fwinsights-secrets` secret (see above).
+1. Copy the client ID and secret and add them to the `fwinsights-secrets` secret (see above)

-Then, on the left side, click OAuth & Permissions.
+2. On the left side, click `OAuth & Permissions`

-You'll need to add the following scopes:
+3. You'll need to add the following scopes:
 * `channels:join`
 * `channels:read`
 * `chat:write`

-You'll also need to add callback URL for
+4. You'll also need to add callback URL for:
 ```
 $HOSTNAME/v0/slack/oauth/callback
 ```

-Once finished, restart the API pod and then go to `<host-url>/orgs/<org-name>/settings/integrations` and install the Slack Integration.
+5. Restart the API pod and go to `<host-url>/orgs/<org-name>/settings/integrations` and install the Slack Integration

 ## GitHub